 When people talk about journals as 'black boxes' usually they mean things like how reviewers are chosen, and the decisions made by editors.
 We don't talk much about journals as capitalist ventures, beyond decrying the cost of subscriptions (see my posts on Open Access) or predatory journals.
-But there are many models of journal ownership and management, and it's important to understand how they work.
+But there are many models of journal ownership and management, and if we understand them, we can make better sense of apparently puzzling decisions.
 Here are five with which I am acquainted.
 I'd be interested to know of others, or for corrections to my models.

 Model A: the Learned Society journal: this is a journal that is published by a learned society or disciplinary group.
 Ownership is vested in the professional association, who contract with a publisher to publish the journal, and with a group of academics (often based in one department) to edit it for a number of years.
 Some journals stay in certain foundational departments, more often they move around, and departments are invited to bid for them periodically.
 Learned socities often use journal funds to pay for their administrative costs, run conferences, and other activities of benefit to their members.
 Possible examples*: BJPS, ASR

 Model B: The Association Journal: whereby a collective body or organization owns the journal, but editors are selected, rather than solicited.
 A contract with a publisher ensures that the journal is published.
 Funds again usually go to both administrative costs, editorial costs, and to support other endeavours of the owning group.
 Possible examples*: African Affairs, Africa

 Model C: the Collective Model.
 Ownership is vested in the editorial collective, and decisions about editors and often about papers are made collectively.
 Both journals that I know which run on this model date from the 1970s.
 Again, a contract is negotiated with a publisher, and money is often used to run conferences, sponsor academic travel etc, as well as cover the costs of editing the journal.
 Examples: JSAS, ROAPE